livz/livz.github.io/_posts/2016-01-07-binary-master-ensign-1.md

 ## 2 - Exploitation

 By overwriting the return address from the function _helloworld_, we can redirect the execution of the program.
-We'll chose as destination a location on the stack containing a shellcode.
+We'll chose as destination _**a location on the stack containing our shellcode**_.
 Steps:
 * Find the position that overwrites the return address
-* Generate _NULL-free_ shellcode for the correct architecture (_Although the machine is 64-bit, the binaries are 32!_)
+* Generate _NULL-free_ shellcode for the correct architecture.
+Although the machine is 64-bit, the binaries are 32!
 * Place the shellcode in an environment variable
 * Find the static address of the environment variable (_No ASLR, remember?_) and used it conjunction with step 1